 School and pre-school help for deaf, blind or deafblind children

-We will give you information, advice and support.
-We can also help your child communicate, become more independent and may support their school with training and equipment.
+- We can help your child communicate, and become more independent with learning.

 Multi sensory impairment and deafblindness

 Once your child has been referred, we will use the information in the medical diagnosis to work out whether your child needs help from a specialist teacher.
 All of our teachers have special qualifications in working with deaf, blind or deafblind children and are part of the specialist teaching and learning services (STLS).

 Support your child may receive

 We will tailor our support to suit your child's needs through advice and information or regular support visits.
 We provide support for your child to help them access learning and education and develop independence.

 Specialist support may include: